ibm-cloud-docs/satellite/responsibilities.md

 |{{site.data.keyword.satelliteshort}} Configuration| <ul><li>Back up information about saved {{site.data.keyword.satelliteshort}} configurations in etcd.</li><li>When service is restored, automatically deploy configuration files to available clusters.</li></ul> | <ul><li>You are responsible for your apps and data, which includes designing your apps for data storage, failover, disaster recovery, and other highly available situations.</ul> |
 |{{site.data.keyword.satelliteshort}} Link | <ul><li>N/A</li></ul> | <ul><li>Reinstate any necessary endpoints to your resources after recovering from a disaster.</ul> |
 | {{site.data.keyword.satelliteshort}}-enabled services | <ul><li>Review each service's documentation for additional responsibilities that IBM maintains.</li></ul> | <ul><li>Review each service's documentation for additional responsibilities that you fulfill when you use these services.</li></ul> |
 {: caption="Table 5.
-Responsibilities for disaster recovery" caption-side="top"}
+Responsibilities for disaster recovery." caption-side="top"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a party might have responsibility for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}